When You Reach Out… And It Doesn’t Land -

 Through friends and family?
 They should.

-Through new connections I haven’t yet met?
-Possibly.
+Through new connections I haven’t yet made?
+Definitely.